tmr258/GettingAndCleaningData/README.md

 Order of processing

--Create variable labels.
+- Create variable labels.
 The variable labels have been read from the features.txt file and are contained in the features object.
 In a for loop all the features are added to the columns as names.
-In an additional action the unique ID's for the testpersons (ranging from 1-30), and the activities are added as column name, in columns 562 ans 563 -As intermediate step the temporary objects are removed to free up memory for the next steps.
+In an additional action the unique ID's for the testpersons (ranging from 1-30), and the activities are added as column name, in columns 562 ans 563
+- As intermediate step the temporary objects are removed to free up memory for the next steps.
 These are X_test_df, X_train_df, y_test_df, y_train_df, subject_test_df, subject_train_df, train_df, test_df, features.
--The next for loop in the lines 83-95 is done to replace the values in the column for the Activity for the testperson with understandable wording.
-This data is contained in activity_names.txt but the choice for efficiency reasons was to implement this with a simple for loop and not by reading the file and programming code for that -Extract the variables containing a mean or standard deviation, first the mean and then the std -Make one vector with all the mean and std variables in it -Also include the columns with the testperson IDs and activity level to make the selection from the total_rundata_set variables.
+- The next for loop in the lines 83-95 is done to replace the values in the column for the Activity for the testperson with understandable wording.
+This data is contained in activity_names.txt but the choice for efficiency reasons was to implement this with a simple for loop and not by reading the file and programming code for that
+- Extract the variables containing a mean or standard deviation, first the mean and then the std
+- Make one vector with all the mean and std variables in it
+- Also include the columns with the testperson IDs and activity level to make the selection from the total_rundata_set variables.
--Now that we have the set of columns containing an std or mean variable, the final resultset can be generated, in variable final_rundata_set.
+- Now that we have the set of columns containing an std or mean variable, the final resultset can be generated, in variable final_rundata_set.
 The final_rundata_set is the data frame that contains the mean and std related variables, the measurements from the train and test set, the activity levels of the testpersons in descriptive text (instead of the numbers 1-6) and descriptive labels for the measurement variables.
-This fulfills requirements 1-4 of the assignment -To concule this part again cleanup temporary variables in the run_analysis script.
+This fulfills requirements 1-4 of the assignment
+- To conclude this part again cleanup temporary variables in the run_analysis script.
 The variables total_rundata_set, column_index_containing_std, column_index_containing_mean, selection_of_columns_with_mean_or_std, all_selected_colums are removed.

 Part 3: Produce the tidy data set.